vespa-engine/sample-apps/msmarco-ranking/document-ranking.md

   }
 </pre>

-The docranker.json file is deployed with the Vespa application package and translated to Vespa's optimized GBDT model evaluation.
+docranker.json is deployed with the Vespa application package and translated to Vespa's optimized GBDT model evaluation.
 See [docranker.json (25MB)](src/main/application/models/docranker.json)